joinr/sudoku/README.md

 Constraint propagation is then a reduction over the constraint propagation list, updating the board mutably or returning nil if a constraint is broken.

+The intention was to talk about how to move the algorithms more towards a numeric computing solution.
+My hope is this code isn't too terse or hard to read.

 ## Usage